Introduction

 .. note::

-are *ubuntu* and *centos* respectively.
+are *ubuntu* and *almalinux* respectively.

 Storage Management